How Do Corporations Work? What to Know About Shareholders, Directors, and Officers

 • Shareholders anticipate returns but also face investment risks.

 Shareholders are the people or other entities who own parts of a corporation.
 Shareholders often put money in when the business is just starting out.
-The corporation issues official stock certificates to shareholders as proof of their ownership and rights in the company.
+The corporation issues stock certificates to shareholders as proof of their ownership and rights in the company.

 Shareholders also have a say in other big decisions that could affect the company’s future.
 For example, if the company is thinking about merging with another company, the shareholders would likely get to vote on that.
-Similarly, if the company wants to issue more shares, the shareholders would usually need to approve it.
+Similarly, if the company wants to issue more shares, the shareholders would usually need to approve.

 Corporations: Who are the Directors?